-How is the climate of Machu Picchu?
+What is the climate in Machu Picchu?

-When to go?
+When should we go?

 It is one of the best questions before going to Machu Picchu, and in truth only you can choose when to go to Machu Picchu.
-The climate in Machu Picchu and Cusco is clearly marked by 2 seasons or seasons; the rainy season and the dry season.
+The climate in Machu Picchu and Cusco is clearly marked by 2 seasons; the rainy season and the dry season.
 Below we detail each of them.

 Regardless of which time you come, you must bring waterproof clothing, because, regardless of the season, the rains may fall at any time of the year.

-The rainy season in Machu Picchu goes from November to March, during this time the highest amount of rain of the year occurs; of this time, the month that receives the most rains is February, that is why the Inca Trail closes during this month.
-But in spite of the continuous rains, the days are warmer, with temperatures that oscillate between 19 and 21 ºC, and the nights are not as cold as in dry season.
-However, visiting Machu Picchu in the rainy season has its advantages and the worst that can happen during this time is getting wet.
+The rainy season in Machu Picchu goes from November to March, during this time the highest amount of rain of the year occurs; of this time, the month that receives the most rain in February, which is why the Inca Trail closes during this month.
+But in spite of the continuous rains, the days are warmer, with temperatures that oscillate between 19 and 21 ºC, and the nights are not as cold as in the dry season.
+However, visiting Machu Picchu during the rainy season has its advantages and the worst that can happen during this time is getting wet.

 It is possible that there is one of «those days» in which the rain falls without stopping; however, rains usually occur in intermittent bursts that can last from a few minutes to a couple of hours and are usually in the afternoon.
 This abundance of rain dresses t

-If you are coming during this time do not forget to pack waterproof clothing, an umbrella and shoes that allow you to walk safely on wet and slippery surfaces.
+If you are coming during this time do not forget to pack waterproof clothing, an umbrella, and shoes that allow you to walk safely on wet and slippery surfaces.

 In case you want to climb the Huayna Picchu Mountain during this time, we recommend you choose the second group (entrance from 10:00 to 11:00).
 But why this group?
-During the rainy season, Machu Picchu is usually covered with clouds and with little visibility, and this is not very good if you pack your best camera to take the amazing views of Machu Picchu from this mountain; nevertheless the clouds dissipate in the course of the morning.
+During the rainy season, Machu Picchu is usually covered with clouds and with little visibility, and this is not very good if you pack your best camera to take the amazing views of Machu Picchu from this mountain; nevertheless, the clouds dissipate over the course of the morning.